ewerk/authzed-http-client/docs/building-locally.md

 # 👩‍💻Building locally

 The full automation flow is not yet clear.
-For the moment, a simple shell script is provided to build the client(s) locally using a Docker based stack.
+For the moment, a simple shell script is provided to build the client(s) locally using a Docker-based stack.

 ```bash
 # run the client generation locally